zhaojiachen1994/MouseTotalCapture/README.md

 ## Introduction

-This is the repository of the paper "Mouse Total Capture: 3D Motion and Expression Capture for the Freely Moving Mouse"
+This is the repository of the paper "Mouse Total Capture: 3D Motion and Expression Capture for the Freely Moving Mouse".
+More details can be found at our [homepage](https://metaverse-ai-lab-thu.github.io/MouseTotalCapture)

 </details><div align=center><img src='figures/system.png' width='800' /></div>
 <!-- </details><div align=center><img src='figures/examples.png' width='800' /></div> -->